Children's Services Policies, Values and Principles

 This policy sets out the framework within which Children's Services work with children, young people and their families.
 It is underpinned by a range of legislation including, but not limited to:

-It is largely directed towards the work that Children's Services undertakes with Children in Need and Looked After Children; which is carried out in partnership with all sectors of the Local Authority and with other statutory, independent and voluntary sector services.
+It is largely directed towards the work that Children's Services undertakes with Children in Need and Cared for children; which is carried out in partnership with all sectors of the Local Authority and with other statutory, independent and voluntary sector services.

 We adopt the Signs of Safety principles in all of our work with children, young people and their families.
 This provides a theoretical basis for strengths based, solution focussed practice which has the child/young person at the centre of practice but also ensuring that families and their networks are fully involved.
 This includes families and their networks ensuring that plans and interventions that work for them in their family are at the heart of our practice.

+The Children and Social Work Act 2017 legally defines the responsibility of corporate parents.
+It is the collective responsibility of the council, elected members, employees and partner agencies to provide the best possible care and safeguarding for the children who are looked after by the local authority.
 The role that councils play in looking after children is one of the most important things they do.
-Local authorities have a unique responsibility to the children they look after and their care leavers.
+Local authorities have a unique responsibility to the children they look after and their care experienced young people.

-The term 'corporate parent' is broadly understood by Directors of Children's Services and Lead Members for Children, as well as those working directly in Children's Services, in relation to how local authorities should approach their responsibilities for looked after children and care leavers.
-A strong ethos of corporate parenting means that sense of vision and responsibility towards the children they look after and their care leavers is a priority for everyone.
+The term 'corporate parent' is broadly understood by Directors of Children's Services and Lead Members for Children, as well as those working directly in Children's Services, in relation to how local authorities should approach their responsibilities for cared for children and care experienced young people.
+A strong ethos of corporate parenting means that sense of vision and responsibility towards the children they look after and their care experienced young people is a priority for everyone.
 Corporate Parenting is an important part of the Ofsted inspection framework and the Corporate Parenting Principles are referenced in Ofsted's Inspecting Local Authority Children's Services.

-The Corporate Parenting Principles are intended to facilitate as far as possible secure, nurturing, and positive experiences for looked after children and young people and enable positive outcomes for them.
+The Corporate Parenting Principles are intended to facilitate as far as possible secure, nurturing, and positive experiences for cared for children and young people and enable positive outcomes for them.

-The experiences of looked-after children and care leavers, particularly in regards to whether they feel cared for and listened to, will therefore be an important measure of how successfully local authorities embed these principles.
+The experiences of looked-after children and care experienced young people, particularly in regards to whether they feel cared for and listened to, will therefore be an important measure of how successfully local authorities embed these principles.

-The Corporate Parenting Principles set out seven principles that local authorities will have regard to when exercising their functions in relation to looked after children and young people, as follows:
+The Corporate Parenting Principles set out seven principles that local authorities will have regard to when exercising their functions in relation to cared for children and young people, as follows:

-The Corporate Parenting Principles do not replace or change existing legal duties, The principles are intended to encourage local authorities to be ambitious and aspirational for their looked-after children and care leavers.
+The Corporate Parenting Principles do not replace or change existing legal duties, The principles are intended to encourage local authorities to be ambitious and aspirational for their looked-after children and care experienced young people.

 The key outcomes for all children identified in the Children Act 2004 remain relevant and enable the local authority and other members of the Children and Young People Strategic partnership to focus on the key aspects for all children.